jcksnvllxr80/weather-station/README.md

 ## Description

-Using solar-powered ESP32-C3-Mini to communicate rain fall, wind speed, wind direction, and temperature with wunderground.com API.
+Using solar-powered ESP32-C3-Mini to communicate rain fall, wind speed, wind direction, and temperature with wunderground.com or app.weathercloud.net API.

 ## Prerequisites